A PASSION FOR INQUIRY

 We compose media

-Some of her books include The Library Screen Scene: Film and Media Literacy in Schools, Colleges and Communities (Oxford University Press, 2019), The Routledge Companion on Media Education Copyright and Fair Use (2018) Create to Learn: An Introduction to Digital Literacy (Wiley, 2017) Discovering Media Literacy: Digital Media and Popular Culture in Elementary School (2013), a book that chronicles a three-year partnership with the Russell Byers Charter School in Philadelphia, written in 2013.
+Some of her books include The Library Screen Scene: Film and Media Literacy in Schools, Colleges and Communities (Oxford University Press, 2019), The Routledge Companion on Media Education Copyright and Fair Use (2018) Create to Learn: An Introduction to Digital Literacy (Wiley, 2017) Discovering Media Literacy: Digital Media and Popular Culture in Elementary School (2013), a book that chronicles a three-year partnership with the Russell Byers Charter School in Philadelphia.
 Her bestselling 2010 book, Copyright Clarity: How Fair Use Supports Digital Learning (Corwin/Sage) helps teachers understand copyright law as it applies to the use of digital media for learning.
+Reading the Media: Media Literacy in English (Teacher College Press, 2007) carefully demonstrated the impact of media literacy education on the academic achievement of adolescents.